idaholab/MontePy/doc/source/developing.rst

 The new object is then loaded into the ``Cell`` object at the given attribute using ``setattr``.
 If your class is properly specified in both dictionaries you should be good to go on the ``Cell`` level.
+Finally, for objects that are default, and contain no information, a default syntax tree is loaded into the parent ``Cell``'s syntax tree.

 At the ``Cells`` level the same dictionary (``Cell._INPUTS_TO_PROPERTY``) is used as well.
 This time though it is iterating over ``problem.data_inputs``.